My-Honorian-Buddy/My-Honorian-Buddy/COR_TESTING_GUIDE.md

 # COR Verification System - Testing Guide

+## ⚠️ IMPORTANT: Test Files

+**The following files are for LOCAL TESTING ONLY** and should NOT be pushed to VPS:
+- `test_cor_expiration.php` - Check expiration status
+- `expire_cor_test.php` - Temporarily expire settings
+- `restore_cor_date.php` - Restore settings after testing
+- `original_cor_date.txt` - Temporary storage for original date

+These files are now in `.gitignore` and won't be committed to Git.

+---

 ## System Overview

 Your COR verification system now works with **dynamic keywords** that are managed through the Filament admin panel.
 The keywords automatically expire based on the academic year dates.